micmejia/bible-dump/NKJV/Exodus/Exod 22.md

 If the thief is found breaking in, and he is struck so that he dies, _there shall be_ no guilt for his bloodshed.

 ###### 3
 If the sun has risen on him, _there shall be_ guilt for his bloodshed.
-He should make full restitution; if he has nothing, then he shall be sold[^a] for his theft.
+He should make full restitution; if he has nothing, then he shall be sold for his theft.

 ###### 4
 If the theft is certainly found alive in his hand, whether it is an ox or donkey or sheep, he shall restore double.